hankpai/fim_meta/README.md

 - [x] Map DEM resolution to meters
 - [ ] Expand output 5 to include all flavors of USGS estimated AEP (empirical, weighted, and others that are provided)
 - [ ] OPTIONAL finish trying to calculate NWM AEP's with low flow outlier filters
+- [ ] OPTIONAL work to make more OOP based